AidanFray/3D_Designs/README.md

 # 3D_Designs
-Repository containing all custom designed models
+This repository contains the Autodesk Inventor files for all my custom 3D model designs